 In 2011, I taught a chess camp in Buffalo New York and decided to commit suicide one night; yet I stayed alive!
 That is, I went to Anchor Bar, the home of the original Wild Wing and devoured 10 of their “suicide” wings.
 At first, I loved it, but for the next 24 hours I shed many tears in front of my friends Alanna, Abby and Brian.

 Of course, When I was walking a friend’s dog and stumbled upon the opening of an Anchor Bar at 327 West 57th Street, I was ecstatic!
-On Wednesday, August 1, 2018, my friend, teammate and former chess teacher Alan Kantor and I went in for some wings and fries.
+On Wednesday, August 1, 2018, my friend, teammate and former chess teacher Alan Kantor and I enjoyed some wings and fries and the new restaurant near Columbus Circle.

 Firstly, we were impressed by the ambiance; it is the perfect place for an after-work happy hour.
 They have flat-screen TVs and some museum-like artifacts like a Willie Nelson signature and actual anchor.